siefkenj/2025F/MAT235/slides-15.typ

     + Find all the critical points of $h$.
     + Where are the highest and lowest places on the campground?
-    + There is a circular fence placed around the campground at a radius of $4$ from the point
+    + The boundaries of the camp ground are marked by a circular fence placed of radius of $4$ centered at $(0,4)$.
-      $(0,4)$ marking the boundaries of the campground.

-      Within the boundaries of the campground, what are there highest and lowest spots?
-If so, find them.
+      On the boundary, what are there highest and lowest spots?

       _Hint_: Feel free to use Desmos!
   ]